Alimedhat000/Shipyard/docs/adr/0007-app-naming-user-scoped.md

 Two different organizations can both have an app named "myapp".
 Within the same organization, names must be unique.

-The `active_deployment_id` on the app record, combined with org-scoped names, makes routing unambiguous: Nginx maps `myapp.bigboss.dev` → the app named "myapp" in the resolved organization.
+The `active_deployment_id` on the app record, combined with org-scoped names, makes routing unambiguous: Caddy maps `myapp.bigboss.dev` → the app named "myapp" in the resolved organization.

 ## Consequences

 - No artificial "name taken" errors for users in different orgs.
 - Schema naturally supports teams later: add `organization_members`, multiple users in one org, same app namespace.
-- Nginx routing stays simple: `server_name` maps to app slug, which is unique within the org.
+- Caddy routing stays simple: `server_name` maps to app slug, which is unique within the org.
 - No global name registry or cross-org name conflict checks needed.

 ## Alternatives Considered